Effective Date: October 1, 2021

-At the beginning of each academic year the Associate Vice President for Students Affairs and Dean of Students or designee will inform all students residing in university housing that the university will notify either a parent or an individual selected by the student not later than 24 hours after the time that the student is deemed to be missing.
+At the beginning of each academic year the Senior Associate Vice President for Students Affairs and Dean of Students or designee will inform all students residing in university housing that the university will notify either a parent or an individual selected by the student not later than 24 hours after the time that the student is deemed to be missing.

 The information provided to the resident students will include the following:

-- Resident students have the option of identifying an individual to be contacted by the Associate Vice President for Students Affairs and Dean of Students or designee not later than 24 hours after the time that the student has been determined to be missing.
+- Resident students have the option of identifying an individual to be contacted by the Senior Associate Vice President for Students Affairs and Dean of Students or designee not later than 24 hours after the time that the student has been determined to be missing.
 Students can register this confidential contact information through the Office of Residence Life or CWRU Police.

 - Registration is voluntary, but all students residing in university housing must be advised of this service.

-- If the resident student is under 18 years of age, and not an emancipated individual, the Associate Vice President for Student Affairs and Dean of Students or designee is required to notify a custodial parent or guardian when a student who is the subject of a missing person report has been missing for more than 24 hours and has not been located.
+- If the resident student is under 18 years of age, and not an emancipated individual, the Senior Associate Vice President for Student Affairs and Dean of Students or designee is required to notify a custodial parent or guardian when a student who is the subject of a missing person report has been missing for more than 24 hours and has not been located.